triggermesh/docs/docs/targets/googlefirestore.md

 In the Target creation form, give a name to the event Target and add the following information:

 - **Credentials**: Reference to a [TriggerMesh secret](../guides/secrets.md) containing the JSON credentials of a Service Account.
-- **Project ID**: The Google Cloud Console Project ID
+- **Project ID**: The Google Cloud Console Project ID.
-- **Default Collection**: The default collection to publish data
+- **Default Collection**: The default collection to publish data.

 After clicking the `Save` button, you will be taken back to the Bridge editor.
-Proceed to adding the remaining components to the Bridge, then submit it.
+Proceed by adding the remaining components to the Bridge, then submit it.

 A ready status on the main _Bridges_ page indicates that the Google Firestore target is ready to accept events.